Tamil Nadu: Heavy rains expected till November 29, schools and colleges shut in 22 districts

 Kerala receives highest rainfall in six decades

-India Meteorological Department data showed that this year, Kerala recorded its highest rainfall in six decades, reported the Hindustan Times.
+Meanwhile, Kerala has recorded its highest rainfall in six decades, the Hindustan Times reported, citing data from the weather department.

 Kerala received 3,523.3 millimetres of rainfall till November 24 – slightly higher than 3,518.9 millimetres recorded in 2018.
 The highest rainfall of 4,257 millimetres was recorded in 1961.

 This year, Kerala recorded excess rainfall in January, March, April, May, September, October and November.
-This highest monthly rainfall of 590 millimetres was recorded in October.

 During the northwest monsoon season (October 1 to December 31), Pathanamthitta district received 186% excess rainfall, followed by Kannur (143%), Kasaragod (141%), Kozhikode (135%) and Idukki (119%).